doubtingreality/batbarian-intro/README.md

 # batbarian-intro
-A CSS and JS intro header to the Batbarian game: [Barbarian website](http://batbarian.com)
+A CSS and JS intro header to the Batbarian game: [Batbarian game website](http://batbarian.com)

 All Batbarian assets © Frederic Tarabout